-In 2003, the Office of Attorney Regulation Counsel filed five petitions for appointment of inventory counsel.
+In 2005, the Office of Attorney Regulation Counsel filed six petitions for appointment of inventory counsel.
 When an attorney has been transferred to disability inactive status, or when an attorney has disappeared, or when an attorney has died and there is no partner, executor, or other party responsible for conducting the attorney's affairs, protective appointment of counsel is essential.

 With the assistance of attorneys and investigators from the Office of Attorney Regulation Counsel, inventory counsel reviews all of the files and takes any steps necessary to protect the interests of the attorney in question and the attorney's clients.
-It is not unusual that the review includes literally hundreds of client files.
+It is not unusual that the review includes hundreds of client files.
+The file inventory and return process may take months or years depending on the number of files, the area of practice, and the difficulty in locating the previous clients.
 The Office of Attorney Regulation Counsel relies on the assistance of the Colorado Bar Association, as well as local bar associations, in completing this important process.
 See C.R.C.P.
 251.32(h).
 (There is no budget allocation provided to handle inventory counsel matters.)